harbur/docker-sonarqube/README.md

 The Postgresql database container is configured to persist data inside a Volume: `/var/lib/postgresql`.

-If you want to mount the volume locally, you can append the following lines at the `fig.yml` or `docker-compose.yml` inside the `postgres` section:
+If you want to mount the volume locally, you can append the following lines at the `docker-compose.yml` inside the `postgres` section:

 **NOTE**: If you mount the volume locally, you'll singularize your setup, making all instances point to the same directory, safe if you want only one SonarQube instance.